-I was fortunate to book a good room but I couldn’t get the train tickets 🙁 , so we decided to travel by Rajasthan tourism’s bus and took an overnight bus from Bikaner house in New Delhi.
-We reached Ajmer in morning.
+I was fortunate to book a room but couldn’t get the train tickets for Ajmer because all trains were full 🙁 We decided to travel by Rajasthan tourism’s bus and took an overnight Volvo bus from Bikaner house in New Delhi.
+The bus dropped us in Ajmer next morning.
+To be honest bus ride was uncomfortable in comparison of the train.

-Pushkar is some 14 km from Ajmer and we decided to take tuk-tuk to cover this distance but due to Mela rush, we could not get tuk-tuk.
-Meanwhile, we came to know that Rajasthan govt runs extra buses during mela and one bus leaves every 15 minutes.
-So, we decided to take bus. the When the first bus for Pushkar came we tried to board it but could not get in due to rush but we put in more effort when the second bus arrived.
-Some how I & my friend manage to get inside bus due to our effort and push from the crowd… ha ha….
-It was jam packed but we got seats and with in 5 minutes driver started the bus.
-The moment bus started many local village women’s stared singing folk songs in chorus. free music 😛 There was a lot of noise but it was fun in its own way.
+Pushkar is 14 km from Ajmer and we decided to take a tuk-tuk to cover this distance but due to the fair crowd, we could not get a tuk-tuk.
+Meanwhile, we came to know that Rajasthan govt is running extra buses during fair and there is a bus every 15 minutes from Ajmer bus stop.
+A bus for Pushkar came and but we could not get in it due to heavy rush.
+After few minutes another bus came and we placed ourselves with the crowd, they pushed us inside the bus.
+That’s how I & my friend managed to get inside the bus with quick thinking and push from the crowd… ha ha….
+It was jam-packed but fortunately, we got seats and within 5 minutes driver started for Pushkar.
+The moment bus started many local village women’s started singing folk songs in chorus.
+Free music 😛 There was a lot of noise but it was fun in its own way.

-After the procession, we came back to our hotel, checked in and freshen up.
-Now it was time to head for Mela 😀
+After the procession, we checked into our hotel and freshen up.
+Now it was time to head for Fair 😀

-This annual fair was all about selling and buying of live stock specially Camels but in last 2 – 3 decades it has become a tourist attraction for Indian and Foreigners.
-Who come here to see a display of traditional India and to click vibrant photographs of villagers in traditional attire (Which is not seen else where in the day to day life) and big hoards of camels.
+Traditionally this annual fair was all about selling and buying of livestock specially Camels but in last 2 – 3 decades it has become a tourist attraction for Indian and International travelers.
+Everyone comes here to see a display of traditional India and to click vibrant photographs of villagers in traditional attire (Which is not seen elsewhere in the day to day life).
+Village people come here with big hoards of camels for trading.
+They pitch the tents in open area near the fairground.
+They cook in open and stay here for at least a week or 10 days for the trading of animals.
+These people and camels are a big attraction for photographs.

-After our breakfast, we walked towards the Pushkar sarovar’s eastern ghat, which is less crowded.
-Even here pundits will force you to perform puja and start nagging.
-It is very irritating because they don’t go away even if you request them.
-Best is to tie a red scared thread on your forearm if you want to avoid them and tell them that you already performed puja on another ghat (That’s what we did).
-They don’t allow photography around Sarovar (Lake) as may women take bath in it, better to follow the sentiment.
+After breakfast, we walked towards the Pushkar Sarovar’s eastern ghat, which was less crowded.
+Even here pundits started forcing us to perform puja and they kept nagging us.
+It was very irritating because they don’t go away even after request.
+Then suddenly I told one of them that we had already done puja on another ghat near the temple and shown them red thread on my forearm.
+After seeing the thread they went away and we saved ourselves from their nagging.
+The volunteers around ghats don’t allow photography around Sarovar (Lake) as many women take bath in it, we agreed to follow the sentiments.

 Few things to take care when you go to Pushkar fair –